OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 ## 2.2 Submission requirements

-For the Challenge, forecasts must include quantified uncertainty.
-The file can represent uncertainty using an ensemble forecast (multiple realizations of future conditions) or a distribution forecast (with mean and standard deviation), specified in the family and parameter columns of the forecast file.
+For the Challenge, forecasts must include quantified `uncertainty`.
+The forecast can represent uncertainty using an `ensemble` forecast (multiple realizations of future conditions) or a `distribution` forecast (with mean and standard deviation), specified in the family and parameter columns of the forecast file.

 For an ensemble forecast, the `family` column uses the word `ensemble` to designate that it is a ensemble forecast and the parameter column is the ensemble member number (1, 2, 3 …).
-For a distribution forecast, the `family` column uses the word `normal` to designate a normal distribution and the parameter column must have the words mu and sigma for each forecasted variable, site_id, and datetime.
+For a distribution forecast, the `family` column uses the word `normal` to designate a normal distribution and the parameter column must have the words `mu` and `sigma` for each forecasted variable, site_id, and datetime.
 For forecasts that don’t have a normal distribution we recommend using the ensemble format and sampling from your non-normal distribution to generate a set of ensemble members that represents your distribution.
-I will go through examples of both `ensemble` and `normal` forecasts as examples.

 The full list of required columns and format can be found in the [Challenge